pheature-flags/pheature-flags/docs/README.md

 ## Contributing

-Feel free to check out the [roadmap](), [open an issue]() to request new features or report a bug, sharing or writing about.
+Feel free to check out the [roadmap](https://github.com/pheature-flags/pheature-flags/issues/40), [open an issue](https://github.com/pheature-flags/pheature-flags/issues/new/choose) to request new features or report a bug, sharing or writing about.
 Don't forget to read our [contribution guidelines](/CONTRIBUTING) and our [code of conduct](/CODE_OF_CONDUCT).
-We are happy to hear everybody, receive feedback and learn from the different point of view.
+We are happy to listen to everybody, receive feedback, and learn from different approaches.

 ## License